 To produce an optimal quality, you will need to ejaculate 2-3 times a week.
 This way you make sure to refresh your semen stock.

 Best way to get pregnant: tips for her

 Find your fertile window

 The best way to increase your odds of pregnancy as a female is to ensure that you have sex during the ovulation phase of your menstrual cycle.
 Ovulation normally occurs two weeks before menstruation, but this is not always the case and it can therefore be tricky.
 There are a number of techniques you can use to more precisely pinpoint your ovulation and fertile window.
-Using ovulation predictor kits, for example like the one from Ovusense, and measuring basal body temperature are the most used and can be highly effective.
+Using ovulation predictor kits, for example like the ones from Mira or Ovusense, and measuring basal body temperature are the most used and can be highly effective.

 Healthy body, faster pregnancy